Oliver & Company: Music

 Early in production, there was an attempt to involve the music with the film.
 Scribner wrote a "mental note" to not treat Oliver as a musical where the story would "abruptly stop" and "go into a song."
 Each song of the film was instead written as an extension of a character.
 With each song written with a different composer and producer and a different arrangement date, several producers worked on the soundtrack of Oliver & Company.
 Various songwriters submitted songs in different musical styles, but many of them did not fit with the film's premise and were discarded.

 Katzenberg wanted to hire a team of singer-songwriters to provide a song, which included Billy Joel, Barry Manilow, and Huey Lewis.
 Schneider felt Katzenberg's idea was a wrong way to approach a musical.
 According to Schneider, The Little Mermaid, which was concurrently in development, was the right approach as the film needed "a unifying score and lyrics."
 Billy Joel and Bette Midler, who voiced Dodger and Georgette, also performed their characters' songs, "Why Should I Worry?" and "Perfect Isn't Easy".

 Release

-Oliver & Company premiered theatrically in North America on November 18, 1988―the same day on which Disney celebrated the 60th anniversary of the Mickey Mouse short Steamboat Willie (1928).
+Oliver & Company premiered at the Ziegfeld Theatre in New York City on November 13, 1988.
+It was released in the United States on November 18, 1988―the same day on which Disney celebrated the 60th anniversary of the Mickey Mouse short Steamboat Willie (1928).
 It was also the first to be released as a part of a brand new schedule requested by Katzenberg, which called for a new animated Disney film to be released every single year, similar to Walt Disney's intentions for his animated features during the 1940s.